renovatebot/renovate/docs/usage/configuration-options.md

 - If an Open PR exist for the branch, then Renovate will rename the PR to append " - autoclosed" before closing/abandoning it
 - Renovate will delete the branch

-You can configure `pruneStaleBranche=false` to disable deleting orphan branches and autoclosing PRs, but then you will be responsible for such branch/PR "cleanup" so it is not recommended.
+You can configure `pruneStaleBranches=false` to disable deleting orphan branches and autoclosing PRs, but then you will be responsible for such branch/PR "cleanup" so it is not recommended.

 ## rangeStrategy